barca324/JobmanagementSystem32/README.md

 Candidate Dashboard:
    Browse available job openings,
-   Apply for jobs by submitting a resume and cover letter, View applied jobs and their statuses,
+   Apply for jobs by submitting a resume and cover letter, View applied jobs and their status,

 Technologies Used